w5xd/NyeVikingPowerMonitor/README.md

 <li>If you are doing a retrofit, you'll need the small push button that fits the ALO hole, and you likely want LED versions of the
 lamp backlights: <a href='http://www.digikey.com/short/5m7ddj84'>http://www.digikey.com/short/5m7ddj84</a>.
 You'll need to 3D print the bracket here <code>CAD/OEM/Retrofit-board.stp</code>, and the LED holder here <code>CAD/OEM/LED backstop.stp</code>.
-Two machines screws, #2 x 7/16" with nuts hold the two 3D parts together.
+Two machines screws, #2 x 7/16" with nuts hold the LED holder to the bracket.
+<li>The mating DC power connector for the OEM console is the
+<a href='https://www.digikey.com/en/products/detail/cui-devices/PP3-002B/992137'>CUI Device 3-002B</a>.</li>
 <li>Quantity 6 of the 5mm T 1-3/4 RGB LED
 <a href='https://www.digikey.com/en/products/detail/everlight-electronics-co-ltd/EALP05RDMRGBA0/11200826'>
 https://www.digikey.com/en/products/detail/everlight-electronics-co-ltd/EALP05RDMRGBA0/11200826</a>.
 These
 LEDs are needed if you either retrofit an OEM console and want to use RGB LEDs, or if you build a stand alone work-alike console.</li>
 <li>To build a stand alone console, you need to populate all the connectors on the PCB and the
 4 pin connector to the coupler.